 Some of the strange characters were transcribed and sent to a professor of languages in New York who admitted they were genuine, but confessed his inability to read the book.
 It was while making the translation that, by angelic hands, the authority to administer in the ordinances of the gospel was given to this young man and his associate, Oliver Cowdery, by which they were authorized to baptize men and women unto Christ according to the Scriptures.
-On April 6, 1830, the Church of Jesus Christ was organized, and afterward built up according to instructions given of God.
+On April 6, 1830, the Church of Jesus Christ was organized and afterward built up according to instructions given of God.

-What the Bible Says About it
+(b) What the Bible Says About It.

-Because of brevity we cannot give the quotations in full, but refer the reader to the passages for careful reading.
+For the sake of brevity we cannot give the quotations in full, but we ask the reader to look up the passages and carefully read them.

 We notice Isaiah 29:9-24.
 This describes a class of people who are spiritually drunk and spiritually asleep, at a time when the prophets and seers are covered, or removed (verse 10).
 Then follows an account of a "book that is sealed."
 The book is delivered to an unlearned man and he is asked to read it, but he says "I am not learned."
-The words of the book are delivered to a learned man, and he is asked to read them, but he says, "I cannot; for it is sealed."
-Then the Lord says that because the people worship with their mouths and not with their hearts, and that the precepts of men have taken the place of the truth, he will proceed to do a marvelous work and a wonder, for the wisdom of their wise men shall perish, etc., (verse 14).
-"Is it not yet a very little while and Lebanon [or Palestine] shall be turned into a fruitful field and the fruitful field shall be esteemed as a forest?"
-(Verse 17).
-"In that day shall the deaf hear the words of the book and the eyes of the blind shall see out of obscurity and out of darkness."
-(Verse 18).
-"Therefore thus saith the Lord, who redeemed Abraham concerning the house of Jacob, Jacob shall not be ashamed, neither shall his face now wax pale."
-(Verse 22).
-"They also that erred in spirit shall come to understanding, and they that murmured shall learn doctrine."
-(Verse 24).
+The words of the book are delivered to a learned man, and he is asked to read them, but he says "I cannot; for it is sealed."
+Then the Lord says that because the people worship with their mouths and not with their hearts, and that the precepts of men have taken the place of the truth, he will proceed to do a marvellous work and a wonder for the wisdom of their wise men shall perish, etc. (verse 14).
+"Is it not yet a very little while and Lebanon [or Palestine] shall be turned into a fruitful field and the fruitful field shall be esteemed as a forest?" (verse 17).
+"In that day shall the deaf hear the words of the book and the eves of the blind shall see out of obscurity and out of dark ovs'' (verse 18).
+"Therefore thus saith the Lord, who redeemed Abraham concerning the house of Jacob, Jacob shall not be ashamed, neither shall his face now wax pale." (verse 22).
+"They also that erred in spirit shall come to understanding, and they that murmured shall learn doctrine" (verse 24).

-The leading points in this prophecy agree with the history of the coming forth of the Book of Mormon.
-We note the following:
+The leading points in this prophery agree with the h story of the coming forth of the Book of Mormon, we note the following: